 Since inception in February 2015, we have incurred significant operating losses.
-Our net loss was \$41.7 million, \$35.1 million and \$23.2 million for the years ended December 31, 2020, 2019 and 2018, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$126.0 million.
+Our net loss was \$54.6 million, \$41.7 million and \$35.1 million for the years ended December 31, 2021, 2020 and 2019, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$180.7 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Since inception, we have devoted substantially all of our efforts to research and preclinical and clinical development of our product candidates, as well as to expanding our management team and infrastructure.
 It could be several years, if ever, before we have a commercialized drug.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue the ongoing and planned development of KZR-616 and KZR-261; - seek to discover and develop additional product candidates, including preclinical studies and clinical trials for such product candidates; - maintain, protect and expand our portfolio of intellectual property rights, including patents, trade secrets and know-how; - seek marketing approvals for KZR-616, KZR-261 and any future product candidates that successfully complete clinical trials; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval;

-- continue to build a portfolio of product candidates through the acquisition or in-license of drugs, product candidates or technologies; - implement operational, financial, management and compliance systems; and - attract, hire and retain additional administrative, clinical, regulatory and scientific personnel.
+- continue the ongoing and planned development of KZR-616 and KZR-261 and future product candidates from our protein secretion program; - seek to discover and develop additional product candidates, including preclinical studies and clinical trials for such product candidates; - maintain, protect and expand our portfolio of intellectual property rights, including patents, trade secrets and know-how; - seek marketing approvals for KZR-616, KZR-261 and any future product candidates that successfully complete clinical trials; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any product candidate for which we may obtain marketing approval; - continue to build a portfolio of product candidates through the acquisition or in-license of drugs, product candidates or technologies; - · implement operational, financial, management and compliance systems; and - attract, hire and retain additional administrative, clinical, regulatory and scientific personnel.